Tattoo Blog Worth Reading

 Striking.
 Attention-grabbing.
 Spiritual.

-Striking.
-Attention grabbing.
-Spiritual.
-Those are some of the adjectives that are used to describe tattoos featuring skulls wearing a traditional (or non-traditional) headdress.
+Those are some of the adjectives that are used to describe tattoos featuring skulls wearing a traditional (or non-traditional) Native-American headdress.
 Such designs are popular with all genders, for the design can be wholly simplistic or as complex as you desire.
-With the most intricately detailed section would be the headdress, you can add colors, make it monochrome, adorn it with beads, bones, weapons, patterns, and so much more.

 Monochrome Indian Skull Tattoo

 Though no color is used in the non-colored (BW) version of this tattoo, there is an air of strength and power.
 The darker the skull, the more menacing it looks, so for those who are looking for a tattoo style with impact, you might consider a black skull with white features.
-Furthermore, as you seen in the example pictures, shading, heavier lines, and angles can create a truly stunning design.
+Furthermore, shading, heavier lines, and angles can create a truly stunning design.

 Tomahawks, spears, knives, guns, bows and arrows can also accompany the Indian skull and headdress.
 Axes (tomahawks) decorated with feathers and beads are often seen crossed beneath the skull, becoming an alternative skull-and-crossbones design that is eye-catching and unique.

-As always be careful when choosing the design of the tattoo so that you don’t disrespect Indian culture and community.
+As we already pointed several times in this article, you need to be careful when choosing the design of the tattoo as you do not wish to disrespect Native-American culture and community.